ceph/ceph/doc/dev/crimson/BalanceCPUCrimson.md

   all the OSD end up with reactor on both NUMA sockets.

 A new option `--crimson-balance-cpu <osd|socket>` has been implemented in `vstart.sh` to support these strategies.

+Worth pointing out, there are *three* CPU allocation strategies:

+- when the new flag is not specified (default), Seastar reactors to use CPUs in ascending contiguous order (unbalanced across sockets),
+- osd: distribute across sockets uniformly, don't split within an OSD,
+- socket: distribute across sockets uniformly, split within an OSD.

 The utilities introduced are: